 Without further ado, let’s dive into the mattress!

-Comfort – Built with the brand’s special Tempur-ES foam, the comfort layer has a slow response to pressure that allows for some fantastic sinkage.
+Comfort Layer – Built with the brand’s special Tempur-ES foam, the comfort layer has a slow response to pressure that allows for some fantastic sinkage.
 Like memory foam, the material here is incredibly gentle and is likely to conform to the unique curves of your body for pressure relief.
-I can already tell this mattress could be a great fit for side sleepers who are likely to benefit most from this plush feel.
+This mattress could be a great fit for side sleepers, who are likely to benefit most from this plush feel.

-Contour – Directly below the comfort layer, you’ll find a contour layer comprised of the brand’s Tempur-APR+.
+Contour Layer – Directly below the comfort layer, you’ll find a contour layer comprised of the brand’s Tempur-APR+ memory foam.
 Featuring a slightly tighter cell construction than the ES foam, the memory foam in this section was designed for even more intense body-contouring, so will likely draw the sleeper further into the mattress for targeted relief at the shoulders and hips.

 Support – To cushion the soft memory foam layers up top, Tempur-Pedic has slipped a layer of high-density poly foam into the base.
 This section is meant to give the mattress some shape and bolster the sleeper against the sinkage of the top layers.